Xeric Foundation

-The Xeric Foundation is a private, nonprofit corporation based in Northampton, Massachusetts, which for twenty years awarded self-publishing grants to comic book creators, as well as qualified charitable and nonprofit organizations.
+The Xeric Foundation is a private, non-profit corporation based in Northampton, Massachusetts, which for twenty years awarded self-publishing grants to comic book creators, as well as qualified charitable and nonprofit organizations.
 The Xeric Foundation was established by Peter Laird, co-creator of the Teenage Mutant Ninja Turtles.

 Mission and operation

 Laird founded the Foundation after considerable thought, as "an appropriate way to give back something extra to the comics world," by providing grants for self-publishers.
 Laird stated that the Xeric Foundation is "actually two foundations in one.
 One half of it is for charitable organizations, and the other half is for creators who want to self-publish their comics."
-That latter half being what the foundation is best known for.
+The latter half is what the foundation is best known for.

 Self-publishing grants

 The Xeric Foundation supported work of an alternative or non-"mainstream" nature, reasoning that if a comic had strong commercial appeal, it would be picked up by one of the major publishers.
 The Foundation was an extremely valuable supporter of "art for art's sake" comics, and helped launch the careers of a number of "literary" cartoonists.

 The Foundation assisted comic book creators with some of the costs in self-publishing their work; it was not the Foundation's intention to fully support an artist/writer through the entire process of self-publishing, but rather to encourage creators to experience the learning process involved in working towards such a goal.

 The creative side of the Foundation involved the usual application process, but in addition, the Foundation began with "an advisory committee made up of three ... people working in the industry" whose input is sought on how best to proceed with each application.
 Submissions were evaluated prior to Laird's involvement, and then he made the ultimate decisions based on their recommendations.